Azure/azure-linux-extensions/OSPatching/README.md

 # IMPORTANT
 **The OSPatching extension for Linux is being deprecated.**

-OSPatchingForLinux is no longer supported, maintained, and will have no future bug fixes or version releases.
+OSPatchingForLinux is deprecated and will be retired February 2018.

 Your Linux distro has well supported and maintained ways to enable automatic updates for your VMs to include VMs you use in Production environments.
-It is highly recommended that you consult your distro's best practices for automatic updates.
+It is recommended that you consult your distro's best practices for automatic updates.

 ## Linux Distributions
 - Ubuntu